AaronNGray/sool-language/docs/Reference_Manual/Datatype.md

   | (a:A, b:B)
   | (a:A, c:C)
 ```
-These fit in with both the pattern matching implementation and the imlementation of MetaMorphosis with the unnamed parser generation grammar rules and their matching.
+These fit in with both the pattern matching implementation and the implementation of MetaMorphosis with the unnamed parser generation grammar rules and their matching.

 ## Parameterized Algebraic Data Types (PADT's)
 Parameterized Algebraic Data Types are syntatic sugar for generic parameterization.